-"It is well known that peripheral nerves, which go from your spinal cord to the rest of your body, can regenerate," said Axonis co-founder and scientific advisor Lisa McKerracher, who is also the founder and CEO of BioAxone BioSciences.
-"But for most of the 20th century, it was thought that any damage in the central nervous system would be permanent, and there was no chance to replace neurons or have them regenerate damaged axons."
+"It is well known that peripheral nerves, which go from your spinal cord to the rest of your body, can regenerate," said Axonis founder and scientific advisor Lisa McKerracher, who is also the founder and CEO of BioAxone BioSciences.

 However, in the 1980s, McGill University neurologist Albert Aguayo, who would later become McKerracher's postdoc mentor, was the first to demonstrate this is untrue.
 Aguayo showed that if you put a peripheral nerve graft into damaged CNS neurons, new axons will grow into the graft.
 He hypothesized that CNS neurons do not regenerate their axons because the environment around them isn't conducive to regeneration.